The Honors Service Learning Requirement

 GEN 2840, Honors Service Learning:

-Students entering the Honors Program from Fall 2011 are required to complete GEN 2840, Honors Service Learning, every semester that they remain in the program.
+Students are required to complete GEN 2840, Honors Service Learning, every semester that they remain in the program.
 Honors Service Learning is a zero-credit course that combines a structured learning environment with the flexibility of an independent study course.
 Working in consultation with the Honors Director, the Service Learning Coordinator, and other faculty and staff, students will ordinarily complete two approved service projects per semester tailored to their individual abilities, interests, and motivation.
 They will attend two Reflection sessions and one Dialogue session held by the Office of Service Learning.
 And they will create a Service Learning portfolio and will develop it over the course of their Stockton education.

 GEN 2840 appears on the college transcript as a pass/no credit course.
 Students are required to successfully complete the course every semester that they remain in the Honors program.
 Failure to do so may result in their being placed on Honors Probation.